International Forum on Peace and Nonviolence in the Middle East

 Overview

-Given the United States’ central role in the Middle East and the recent UN peace resolution, May 2026 offers a critical moment for global civil society to step forward.
+In this context, and given the United States’ central role in the Middle East alongside the recent UN peace resolution, May 2026 represents a critical moment for global civil society to step forward.
 Peace leaders, human rights advocates, youth organizers, scholars, diplomats, and grassroots movements will gather in Washington, D.C. for the International Forum on Peace and Nonviolence in the Middle East.

 Purpose